po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/10-Stu_Handlebars-FE-Logic/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* What are the pros and cons of using a template engine?
+* What are the pros and cons of using a template engine like Handlebars.js?

 Use [Google](https://www.google.com) or another search engine to research this.